Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 Alright so, we know that we need to add a way to create a note, but what does that actually entail?
 There are two main things that are required: 1) creating a way for something to request the creation of a note, and 2) actually storing the note in the database.
-Our database up to this point doesn't really have much in it, so that means we'll also have to create a database migration so that the database knows what to expect.
+Our database up to this point doesn't really have much in it, so that means we'll have to create a database migration SQL script so that the database knows what to expect.
 We also don't have any concept of notes in our API, so we need to add the creation of a new API sub-router to our growing list of tasks.
 And since we haven't handled notes in either the API or database before, there aren't any ways to handle the note once a request is received and pass it to the database, so we'll need to create a processor implementation.
 Let's list all of this out.

 1. Modify the API specification
-2. Create a new database migration
+2. Create a new notes DTO
-3. Create a notes sub-router API
+3. Create a notes processor interface
-4. Create a new notes DTO
+4. Create a notes sub-router API and note endpoint
-5. Create a new notes processor
+5. Create a new database migration
-7. Create a new create note endpoint
+6. Create a new notes processor

 That might seem like a lot to do, and it is relatively complex compared to writing a single method which gets a request and inserts the new note into the database, but this allows for a much cleaner code structure.
 You'll also get pretty